tencentyun/intlcloud-documents/yehe_doc/中间件与通信/消息队列 Pulsar 版/开发指南/原理解析/消息存储原理与 ID 规则_intl_en.md

 ## MessageID Generation Rules

 In Pulsar, each message has its own ID, namely `MessageID`, which consists of four parts: `ledgerId:entryID:partition-index:batch-index`:
-- partition-index: partition number, which is -1 for non-partitioned topics.
+- partition-index: Partition number, which is -1 for non-partitioned topics.
 - batch-index: -1 for non-batch messages.